 If audited, the auditor wants:

-- Written compensation agreement between you and the corporation — board minutes / written consent
+- Written compensation agreement between you and the corporation (board minutes or a written consent)

 - Comp study or market analysis supporting the number